AbbiePBC/rust_dijkstra/README.md

-## Dijsktra
+## Dijkstra

-This program is a simple implementation of Dijsktra's algorithm, for the purposes of learning rust.
+This program is a simple implementation of Dijkstra's algorithm, for the purposes of learning rust.
 The

 ### Required input